QuocEran/amazon-clone/README.md

-**Amazon Clone Project - ReactJs
+#Amazon Clone Project - ReactJs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 # Client - ReactJs App
 In the project directory, you can run the client app: